-When you purchase units of a Trust Fund, you are actually purchasing units of a specific class of the Trust Fund.
-When you purchase shares of the Corporate Fund, you are actually purchasing shares of a specific series of the Corporate Fund.
+When you purchase units of a Fund, you are actually purchasing units of a specific class of the Fund.

 You are buying securities of a mutual fund, you have a choice of purchase options that require you to pay different fees and that will affect the amount of compensation paid to your dealer.
-See headings "Fees and Expenses" and "Dealer Compensation".
+See headings "FEES AND EXPENSES" and "DEALER COMPENSATION".